lukewalshct/email-web-scraper/README.md

 # Setup

 This project utilizes two additional libraries:

--Selenium (for the web driver)
+Selenium (for the web driver)
--Apache Commons URLValidator
+Apache Commons URLValidator

 The following is a set of instructions to run this program on your compunter: